Meredith is a freelance photojournalist and visuals editor.

-Meredith holds an MFA in new media photojournalism from Corcoran College of Art + Design and a degree in photography from Wolverhampton University in the U.K.
+Meredith holds an MFA in new media photojournalism from Corcoran College of Art + Design and a degree in photography from Wolverhampton University in the U.K. In 2024, she returned to the Corcoran as an adjunct professor in video.

 SELECTED AWARDS